armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0.md

 To use the stage, select Terraform for the stage type and Show as the action in the stage configuration UI.
 Note that the Show stage depends on your Plan stage.
 For more information, see [Show Stage section in the Terraform Integration docs]({{< ref "terraform-use-integration#example-terraform-integration-stage" >}}).

+### Terraform remote backends provided by Terraform Cloud and Terraform Enterprise
+Terraform now supports remote backends provided by Terraform Cloud and Terraform Enterprise - see [Remote Backends section in the Terraform Integration docs]({{< ref "terraform-enable-integration#remote-backends" >}}).

 ### Clouddriver
   * Improvements to Docker Registry Account Management, including integration of Docker Registry Clouddriver accounts to take advantage of the new self-service on-boarding account management API.
   * Updated account management API to refactor some things in preparation for user secrets support along.
 Updated the type discriminator handling for account definitions.